All Episodes

 I just don't see that.

-No responsibility credit for everything that happened get to chase interns around, stain dresses with your own semen and have the whole country love you for it.
+No responsibility, credit for everything that happened, get to chase interns around, stain dresses with your own semen, and have the whole country love you for it.

-Uh they also democracy has not been fair to Democrats.
+They also, democracy has not been fair to Democrats.

 I think democracy can be good.

-Democracy can be bad but it can be good too.
+Democracy can be bad, but it can be good too.

-Here's a way democracy can be bad.
+Here's the way democracy can be bad.

 Democracy is simply majority rule.

-Let's say you and I and another guy and two women are in the room and one guy makes a motion I suggest that we take both of these women back to the bedroom and have fun with them.
+Let's say you and I and another guy and two women are in the room and one guy makes a motion.

 Let's take a vote.

-I like the way that works that's democracy.
+I like the way that works.

 That can be bad.